PuPy-Python/mentorship-app/doc/contribute.md

     `git pull --rebase prod master`
 4. All PR's should be atomic (1 commit) for ease of reversion/rollback
 5. PR's must be approved by a developer before merge
-6. PR's must pass automated tests.
+6. PR's must pass automated tests

 How to squash commits: